 Graduate students in the Division for Late Medieval and Reformation Studies receive their degrees in History.
-For general achievement outcomes please refer to the History Graduate Program's assessment page.
+For general achievement outcomes please refer to the Graduate Program page of the Department of History.

 In addition to the requirements of the graduate program in History, Division students have to fulfill the following for their degrees in Early Modern European History: